 Are yoga and running opposites?

-I think we need to look beyond the ‘feel good factor’ which can be very short lived.
-It is adrenaline that gives us a short term high.
-It is the same addictive feeling that really fast paced Yoga classes can give.
+I think we need to look beyond the ‘feel-good factor’ which can be very short-lived.
+It is the adrenaline that gives us a short term high.
+It is the same addictive feeling that really fast-paced Yoga classes can give.
 It is not sustainable in the long term without a counterbalance.
-With Iyengar Yoga the feel good factor is more of a slow release that builds up over time.
+With Iyengar Yoga, the feel-good factor is more of a slow-release that builds up over time.
 As long as we work carefully- as we do in Iyengar yoga – it gives us long term benefits, that are far healthier for us.
 The added benefit is the effect Yoga has on our minds as it is much more than simply another form of exercise.

 This article gives an athlete’s honest opinion on Iyengar yoga: http://www.active.com/fitness/articles/iyengar-the-ideal-yoga-for-athletes